 Here is a great video of someone playing the name game with their German Shepherd from All Four Paws of Florida.

 11. Food-Dispensing Toys

 Several brands create food dispensing toys for your cat or dog, and they all work the same way, by hiding treats under doors and panels that your dog needs to learn how to open to get the treats.
 Some are extremely easy and only require the dog to step on a lever, while others are quite complex, requiring multiple steps to unlock the treat.
-Some can keep your dog entertained for quite a while, but in our experience, it doesn’t take a German Shepherd long to master it and can then open the most difficult ones as fast as we can.
+Some can keep your dog entertained for quite a while, but in our experience, it doesn’t take a German Shepherd long to master it and they can then open the most difficult ones as fast as we can.

 If you have the space, it’s hard to beat a game like fetch.
 It burns off excess energy extremely fast and helps keep your dog in top shape.
-Since the dog will tire quickly, it’s not such an inconvenience to keep the dog active and healthy, and you would likely need to spend an hour per day or more walking to get the same results as 15 minutes of fast-paced fetch.
+Since the dog will tire quickly, it’s not such an inconvenience to keep them active and healthy, and you would likely need to spend an hour per day or more walking to get the same results as 15 minutes of fast-paced fetch.
 The other games are all fun, but they take longer and require a bigger commitment of your time.
 Luckily, you can play as many games as you want, so you can play fetch every day and do some wrestling on your days off work.
 Mind games are equally important, and we recommend using these games as often as possible when giving your pet treats instead of just letting them have them unless it’s for training or reward.

 We hope you have enjoyed reading over this list and found the answers you need.
-If we have helped you keep your dog entertained, please share these eleven best games to play with your German Shepherd on Facebook and Twitter.
+If we have helped you keep your dog entertained, please share these 11 best games to play with your German Shepherd on Facebook and Twitter.

-Featured Image Credit: kscholl, Pixabay
+Featured Image Credit by kscholl, Pixabay